 To start this guide, download this zip file.

-Practice with if statements
+Practice with event streams

-These problems will give you a chance to practice using
+These problems will give you a chance to practice using event streams to solve

 Download the zip file above and put it in your